Mayo-Radiology-Informatics-Lab/conflare/README.md

 # CONFLARE: CONFormal LArge language model REtrieval

 This is the repo for the [CONFLARE paper](arxiv.com) giving an easy access to scripts to do RAG w/ Conformal guarantees.

-These are 3 main tasks that this repo helps you with:
+Here are the 3 main tasks which this repo helps you with:

 1. Loading the source documents (+ cleaning and chunking them)
 2. Creating (or loading) a Calibration set